SemkiShow/PCBestDeals/README.md

 - Download the latest release
 - Unzip it
+- Register as a developer on [ebay](https://developer.ebay.com/)
+- Create a file named credentials.txt
+- Enter the client ID on the first line of the file and the client secret on the second line
 - Run PCBestDeals or PCBestDeals.exe depending on your system

 ## How to build